brianshumate/a-little-coffee-guidebook/brewing-techniques/aeropress.md

-# Aeropress
+# AeroPress

 ![](../_assets/aeropress.jpg)

 <small>
-An inverted Aeropress
+An inverted AeroPress
 </small>

 The [Areopress](https://en.wikipedia.org/wiki/AeroPress) is a like a giant caffeine syringe for brewing a surprisingly good cup of coffee.
 It was invented by Alan Adler who also invented the Aerobie flying disc.

-You can think of the Aeropress as a contemporary French Press that employs a slightly different technique and uses a bit more suction in the pressing operation thanks to a tight rubber plunger seal.
+You can think of the AeroPress as a contemporary French Press that employs a slightly different technique and uses a bit more suction in the pressing operation thanks to a tight rubber plunger seal.

-There are two main methods to brewing coffee with the Aeropress, the traditional method as recommended by the instructions that accompany the device, or the *inverted method* which many prefer because it allows the coffee mixture to steep more effectively.
+There are two main methods to brewing coffee with the AeroPress, the traditional method as recommended by the instructions that accompany the device, or the *inverted method* which many prefer because it allows the coffee mixture to steep more effectively.

-While the directions that are packaged with the Aeropress describe how to brew with the device, I'm going to cover the steps I use for the inverted method here.
+While the directions that are packaged with the AeroPress describe how to brew with the device, I'm going to cover the steps I use for the inverted method here.
 Follow along carefully and feel free to change and improve my steps; you'll be doing it by habit in no time!

 Ensure that all components of the press are as clean as possible.
-Assemble the Aeropress body and plunger; for one cup of coffee, a good stop for the plunger is at the line marked **3**.
+Assemble the AeroPress body and plunger; for one cup of coffee, a good stop for the plunger is at the line marked **3**.

 ![](../_assets/weigh-beans.jpg)